department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/Icons/commonIcons.md

 import { ReactComponent as Building} from '@componentsDocs/VAIcon/svgs/buildingSolid.svg';
 import { ReactComponent as Bullet} from '@componentsDocs/VAIcon/svgs/Bullet.svg';
 import { ReactComponent as CheckMark} from '@componentsDocs/VAIcon/svgs/CheckMark.svg';
-import { ReactComponent as CheckMarkCircle} from '@componentsDocs/VAIcon/svgs/CircleCheckMark.svg';
 import { ReactComponent as ChevronDown} from '@componentsDocs/VAIcon/svgs/ChevronDown.svg';
 import { ReactComponent as ChevronLeft} from '@componentsDocs/VAIcon/svgs/ChevronLeft.svg';
 import { ReactComponent as ChevronRight} from '@componentsDocs/VAIcon/svgs/ChevronRight.svg';
 import { ReactComponent as ChevronUp} from '@componentsDocs/VAIcon/svgs/ChevronUp.svg';
+import { ReactComponent as CircleCheckMark} from '@componentsDocs/VAIcon/svgs/CircleCheckMark.svg';
 import { ReactComponent as Compose} from '@componentsDocs/VAIcon/svgs/Compose.svg';
 import { ReactComponent as Ellipsis} from '@componentsDocs/VAIcon/svgs/ellipsisSolid.svg';
 import { ReactComponent as ExclamationTriangleSolid} from '@componentsDocs/VAIcon/svgs/exclamationTriangleSolid.svg';
+import { ReactComponent as ExternalLink} from '@componentsDocs/VAIcon/svgs/ExternalLink.svg';
 import { ReactComponent as Folder} from '@componentsDocs/VAIcon/svgs/folder-solid.svg';
 import { ReactComponent as Inbox} from '@componentsDocs/VAIcon/svgs/inbox-solid.svg';
 import { ReactComponent as Info} from '@componentsDocs/VAIcon/svgs/info-circle.svg';